 Up to this point, we have just selected a chart for a table and generated a chart from it.
 Now we will focus on editing the chart data- how to edit particular values, columns, and rows in Excel.
 Follow along to learn more or select the one you want from the table at the top of the article.

-1. Modify Chart Data in Excel
+1. Modifying Excel Chart Data

 In our first example, we will see how to modify the chart by editing chart data within it.
 Let’s say the price/unit of the first product in our table has gone down, from $22 to $10.
 Changing the value now will automatically update the chart.